Best HVAC Clamp Meter (2020 Edition)

 When it comes to high-grade clamp meters, all their features are advanced.
 Such models have backlights that don’t waste energy from your batteries.
-The accuracy of such models is incredible, and many of them have the non-contact measuring function’s accuracy so polished up, that you won’t even know that you are not using the contact measuring function.
+The accuracy of such models is incredible, and many of them have the non-contact voltage measuring function’s accuracy so polished up, that you won’t even know that you are not using the contact measuring function.

 These clamp meters are made of tough plastic, and their shells can endure a lot of punishment, so it is not necessary to use any rubber protection with them.
 But, since these clamp meters were designed for HVAC, another type of clamp meters exist.
 This type of clamp meters can have thermal imaging cameras.

 Clamp meters with thermal cameras are excellent for work in environments that make it very difficult, if not impossible to access the area where you need to measure temperature.
 Regardless of the reason is small space or weather conditions, the thermal cameras will work wonders.
-All that you need to do is to turn the camera on, and it will show you accurate temperature values on the measured surface.
+All that you need to do is to turn the camera on, and it will show you accurate temperature measurement on the measured surface.
 Some advanced clamp meter models that don’t have a thermal camera can be outfitted with them.

 It doesn’t matter if your motivation for getting a clamp meter is professional, DIY, or you just want to have one in case that the need for a clamp meter arises, you will find a model that is the best one for you.
 The safety rating is high in clamp meters because of the non-contact voltage measurement range of current.